 1. Vision

 In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the Information Society, governments need to create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
-Such an environment enables innovation, investment and growth while providing balance between regulatory certainty and flexibility, and liberalization on a global scale.
+Such an environment enables innovation, investment and growth while providing regulatory certainty and flexibility .

 To overcome the current challenges in a highly dynamic and rapidly changing digital economy, governments need to develop a multi-pronged approach and urgently take action to accomplish the pillars below.

-Japan, Government: In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the Information Society, governments need to create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
+Japan, Government: In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the Information Society, we recognize the importance of a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
 Such an environment enables innovation, investment and growth while providing regulatory certainty and flexibility .

-To overcome the current challenges in a highly dynamic and rapidly changing digital economy, governments need to develop a multi-pronged approach and urgently take action to accomplish the pillars below.
+To overcome the current challenges in a highly dynamic and rapidly changing digital economy, governments and other stakeholders need to develop a multi-pronged approach and urgently take action to accomplish the pillars below.

-ISOC, Civil Society: In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the digital ecosystem, governments need to create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
-Such an environment enables innovation, investment and growth while providing regulatory certainty and flexibility to expand liberalization on a global scale.
+ISOC, Civil Society: In order to leverage innovation, investment and growth and the transformational power of ICTs, all stakeholders need to contribute to create a trustworthy, transparent and non-discriminatory policy environment.

-To overcome the current challenges in a highly dynamic and rapidly changing digital economy, governments need to develop a multi-pronged approach and urgently take action to accomplish the pillars below.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: In order to leverage the transformational power of ICTs and broadband and maximize the potential social, economic and environmental benefits of the digital ecosystem for all, governments need to create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
 Such an environment enables innovation, investment and growth while providing a balance between regulatory certainty on the one hand and flexibility on the other.
 A multi-pronged approach is required to achieve this in the context of the highly dynamic and rapidly changing digital economy of today.

-Center of Technology and Society, Civil Society: In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the Information Society, governments need to create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
-Such an environment enables innovation, investment and growth while providing regulatory certainty and flexibility .
+Center of Technology and Society, Civil Society: In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the digital ecosystem Information Society, governments need to create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
+Such an environment enables innovation, investment and growth while providing regulatory certainty and flexibility .to expand

 To overcome the current challenges in a highly dynamic and rapidly changing digital economy, governments need to develop a multi-pronged approach and urgently take action to accomplish the pillars below.